vincebel7/temperature-data-collector/README.md

 This system is still in development.
 Some things may not work.

-The server must be runing first, or the client won't be able to make a connection to the MQTT server.
+The server must be runing first, or the collector won't be able to make a connection to the MQTT server.

 Server:

 1. Clone and enter this repository on your server

-2. Ensure port 1883 is open on your server, for the client to send data over.
+2. Ensure port 1883 is open on your server, for the collector to send data over.
 Port 8080 is optional for reaching the web server externally.

 3. Run `docker-compose up --build`

 4. Server is ready to accept new connections from collectors

-Client:
+Collector:

 1. Build the circuit in the "Circuit diagram" section above, with a 10k ohm resistor, DHT sensor, and Orange Pi.
 Have the data pin going to the proper GPIO port (the collector defaults to PA6)